 8. Invest time in networking and business development

-If you’re going to spend time attending local networking and bar events, make sure you’re getting the most out of them.
+If you’re going to spend time networking with other legal professionals, ensure you’re getting value out of the conversations.
 Create a conversation strategy for how and where you’re going to spend your energy and time.
 Be prepared to engage in meaningful conversations that build your brand and lead to referrals.

 10. Measure your law firm marketing efforts

 No matter how you decide to market your law firm, it’s important to measure the return on investment of your efforts.
-Without measurement, you’ll have no idea which campaigns are bringing in new business—and which are flopping.
-This is a very important step that shouldn’t be overlooked.
-Whichever marketing tactic isn’t performing well, you’ll want to stop investing in the methods that don’t work and double-down on those that do.
+Without measurement, you’ll have no idea which campaigns are bringing in new business—and which are failing.
+Identifying which marketing tactic isn’t performing well will help your marketing strategy succeed, enabling you to stop investing in the methods that don’t work and invest more on those that do.

 Maybe you want to build a new website to help bring in more clients.
-Or maybe you’ve built up a lot of goodwill over the years and are getting plenty of positive reviews from past clients.
-There’s only one way to find out—look at the numbers!
+Or maybe you’ve built up a lot of goodwill over the years and are getting many positive reviews from past clients.
+There’s only one way to find out—look at the numbers.

 Start by asking clients how they heard about you.
-This is a pretty low-tech method that yields only anecdotal results.
-It’s a good start, but you’ll need to do more to truly know how your marketing is working.
+While this is a pretty low-tech method that yields only anecdotal results, it’s a good place to start.
+But you’ll need to do more in-depth analysis to truly know how your marketing is working.

 The best way to track your law firm digital marketing efforts is by implementing website tracking.
 The free version of Google Analytics—an analytics tool that helps website owners get insights into traffic to their sites—is a good solution for most law firms.
 Here’s how to install it on your site.

-Google analytics will help you see things like which website people visited before they came to your site (also called a “referring domain”), how long a given visitor stayed on your site, and of course, the number of visitors to your site.
+Google Analytics will help you identify useful metrics, such as which website people visited before they came to your site (also called a “referring domain”), how long a given visitor stayed on your site, and of course, the number of visitors to your site.

 Learn more about how to measure the ROI of your marketing efforts.